kshitij1235/pytn/README.md

 # Updates

+- Now boolean values can be stored and even auto detects integers(was a bug actually before).
+- You dont always have to use "" to write string values it automatically detects it and save accordingly
 - Arrays are supported now in module but can only hold int and strings.
 - New method added `generate_array(data)` which helps convert txt format of array to convert it into array (if you dont get it its explained in function and module section)

 - Edit_data() method is back with new algoritm.
+- some bugs are been solved for arrays

 ### Functions in the module

-1)First load the data of the file using load_txt method you need to load data every time you make changes to it as it is using txt as its main source `json_txt.load_txt(filename)`
+- First load the data of the file using load_txt method you need to load data every time you make changes to it as it is using txt as its main source `json_txt.load_txt(filename)`

-2)extract_keys method helps you extract all the keys from the txt file , and returns them all in the list `json_txt.extract_keys(data).`
+- extract_keys method helps you extract all the keys from the txt file , and returns them all in the list `json_txt.extract_keys(data).`

-3)extract_values method helps you extract all the values from the specific keys in sequence from the txt file , and returns them in the list.
+- extract_values method helps you extract all the values from the specific keys in sequence from the txt file , and returns them in the list.
 `json_txt.extract_keys(data).`

-4)extract_data method helps you extract all the key value pairs from the txt file to dict `json_txt.extract_data(filename)`
+- extract_data method helps you extract all the key value pairs from the txt file to dict `json_txt.extract_data(filename)`

-5)edit_data method helps you edit key's value pair , it takes filename ,key, and a value to change.
+- edit_data method helps you edit key's value pair , it takes filename ,key, and a value to change.
 `jason_txt.edit_data(filename,key,value_to_change)`

-6)Helps you detect weather the var is int or not returs bool `json_txt.number_detect(letter)`
+- Helps you detect weather the var is int or not returs bool `json_txt.number_detect(letter)`

-7)Helps you convert text array to the real array eg -
+- Helps you convert text array to the real array eg -
 "[23,23,353]"-> [23,23,353].
 `json_txt.generate_array(data)`